 Locally Grown is Better For You

 Produce begins to lose its nutritional value the second it’s picked.
-That’s not to say store-bought produce has no nutritional value, but broccoli can lose up to half it’s vitamin C on the journey from truck to store shelf to fridge than it does when it goes straight from the garden to your kitchen table.
+That’s not to say store-bought produce has no nutritional value, but, for example, broccoli can lose up to half its vitamin C on the journey from truck to store shelf to fridge.

 Share the Love

 You’d be surprised how much your friends, neighbors, and coworkers might appreciate some spare peppers.
-Sharing your harvest doesn’t only improve your relationships with these people, but also encourages them to eat healthier and try new dishes that feature your ingredients.
+Sharing your harvest not only improves your relationships with these people, but it can also encourage them to eat healthier!

-It’s pretty difficult to grow a garden from the couch in the living room.
-Not only does gardening get you more sun exposure for some much-needed vitamin D, but three hours of gardening can burn as many calories as an hour at the gym.
+It’s pretty difficult to grow a garden from the couch in your living room.
+Not only can gardening get you more sun exposure for some much-needed vitamin D, but three hours of gardening can burn as many calories as an hour at the gym.
 Why pump iron when you could be aerating a garden?